napari/docs/docs/howtos/layers/points.md

   need to have any points selected for it to have an effect.
 In fact, you cannot change the symbol for a single point on a layer and leave the rest the same.

-* Face and edge colors
+* Face and Border colors

   To change the point color properties from the GUI first select the points whose properties you want to change, otherwise you will just be initializing the property for the next point to add.
-Select the point you want to change, then click the thumbnail next to `face color:` or `edge color:` to select or create a color from the pallette.
+Select the point you want to change, then click the thumbnail next to `face color:` or `border color:` to select or create a color from the pallette.

 * Display text